Environmental Compliance

 When wastes are generated, we operate in accordance with applicable regulations on safe handling and proper disposal and training for our personnel.
 Hazardous and key nonhazardous waste volumes are tracked and reported through quarterly key performance indicators.

-The Environmental Department developed an Environmental Inspection and Audit Guide that provides guidance on auditing and approving waste and recycling vendors.
-Audits on hazardous and non-hazardous special waste and recycling vendors are conducted prior to entering a contract and at least every three-to-five years thereafter.
+The Environmental department developed an Environmental Inspection and Audit Guide that provides guidance on auditing and approving waste and recycling vendors.
+Audits of hazardous and non-hazardous special waste and recycling vendors are conducted prior to entering a contract and at least every three-to-five years thereafter.

 An environmental specialist conducts environmental compliance inspections at each of our 13 Houston Electric service centers at least annually.
-Each inspection is documented, and any concerns identified are resolved in a timely manner.
+Each inspection is documented, and it is our policy to resolve any concerns identified in a timely manner.
 A specialized waste management contractor monitors each service center’s designated waste storage area for compliance with storage and shipping requirements and manages the waste in collaboration with an environmental specialist.

 The inspections include checks on: